HolyBlackCat/cpp-tutorials/language/02_basic/01_your_first_program.md

 ### The IDE

 Not strictly necessary, especially for a beginner.
 IDEs are text editors for programmers.
-"IDE" stands for "integrated development environment", where "integrated" means it *combines* together various useful programming tools.
+"IDE" stands for "integrated development environment", where "integrated" (meaning "brought together") means it *combines* together various programming tools.

 Some popular IDEs are: Visual Studio Code, Visual Studio (two unrelated programs despite the similar names), CLion, XCode, QtCreator.